panaaj/signalk-client-angular/HTTP_API.md

 `raiseAlarm(context, name, alarm)`

-Send stream update to raise an alarm of the supplied name.
+Raise an alarm of the supplied name.

 *Parameters:*